-What you can do in Vienna in one day
+What to do in Vienna in one day

 Start your morning with a Viennese coffee

 If you have not yet learned about the centuries-old tradition of coffee in Vienna, I promise it will no longer be a mystery to you once you get here.
-There is no street where you can not find at least one café, so let yourself get carried away by the freshness of the fried black coffee beans and enjoy such a beverage in the morning to be fresh for the rest of the day.
+There is no street where you can not find at least one café.

 Visit the Schönbrunn Palace